bigkevmcd/peanut-engine/README.md

 This will run something very similar to `kubectl apply -k deploy/environments/staging` from your repo/branch combination, every 5 minutes.

+To synchronise a private repository, set an `AUTH_TOKEN` environment variable with an auth token.

 ### Resync frequency

 By default, your resources are applied every 5 minutes, this can be configured